davidcastel/davidcastel/README.md

 ### Hi, my name is David  👋

 <p align="center">
- <em>I am a Developer at</em> Coded by Ventures. <em>I am also a full time student at Drexel University </span> always trying to learn something new about myself and the world.</em>
+ <em>I am an Associate Program Manager at </em>Coded By: Ventures. <em>
 </p>

 <p align="center">
  <img src="/imgs/davidskyline.gif" alt="David Skyline 2020" >
 </p>

-Here are a couple of things that I am currently up to:
+A couple of things that I am currently up to:
- - :computer: Currently focused in web-devlopment while also training my body to endure marathons
+ - :computer: Currently focused on web development with NextJS and improving my JS expertise
  - :art: Currently focused on front-end Development but I am interested in back-end Development, with a sprinkle of database management
  - 🌱 Trying to better my current skills
-    - [ improve problem solving skills, understand expressJS better, learn to manage data more efficiently]
+    - [ improve problem-solving skills, understand expressJS better, learn to manage data more efficiently]
  - :thinking: Having fun to figuring out _JaVaScRiPt_
  - :godmode: Currently working through the Odin Project - The JavaScript Focus
+ - 🍽️ Using FreeCodeCamp to strengthen my basics

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=davidcastel&layout=compact&hide=vue&theme=prussian)](https://github.com/davidcastel/)

-> 🚨 The languages shown above do not show my actual skillset but show the languages that are shown the most in my github
+> 🚨 The languages shown above do not show my actual skillset but show the languages that are shown the most in my GitHub

 You can find me in the links below: